machellerogden/the-rules-engine/README.md

 ### Keeping the Engine Stable

-  - Maximum Cycles: The engine halts after a predefined max number of cycles (default 100) to avoid infinite loops.
+  - Maximum Cycles: The engine halts after a configurable maximum number of cycles (default 100, customizable via `maxCycles` option) to avoid infinite loops.
   - Fired History: Once a specific rule/fact scenario has fired, it's not fired again unless the facts are modified in a way that changes the scenario.
   - Dirty Type Optimization: The engine tracks which fact types have changed since the last cycle, skipping alpha evaluation for types that are not dirty (unless the rule references no types or uses purely Beta tests).